10 Facts about the Amazon Rainforest in 2020

 - The Amazon is the world's biggest rainforest, larger than the next two largest rainforests — in the Congo Basin and Indonesia — combined.

 - At 6.9 million square kilometers (2.72 million square miles), the Amazon Basin is roughly the size of the forty-eight contiguous United States and covers some 40 percent of the South American continent.
 The "Amazon rainforest" — which defined biogeographically includes the rainforest in the Guianas, which technically are outside the Amazon Basin — covers 7.8-8.2 million square km (3-3.2 million square mi), of which just over 80 percent is forested.

-- The Amazon River is by far the world's largest river by volume.
-It has over 1,100 tributaries, 17 of which are longer than 1000 miles.
+- The Amazon River is by far the world's largest river by volume, carrying more than five times the volume of the Congo or twelve times that of the Mississippi.
+It drains an area nearly the size of the forty-eight contiguous United States and has over 1,100 tributaries, 17 of which are longer than 1000 miles.

 - The Amazon River once flowed west-ward instead of east-ward as it does today.
 The rise of the Andes caused it to flow into the Atlantic Ocean.

 - The Amazon is estimated to have 16,000 tree species and 390 billion individual trees

 - Nearly two-thirds of the Amazon rainforest is found in Brazil.

 - The Amazon is thought to have 2.5 million species of insects.
 More than half the species in the Amazon rainforest are thought to live in the canopy.